danieljprice/splash/docs/main.rst

    :width: 50.0%

    Second stage in the multi-panelled figure tutorial: having changed the axes into physical units

+Next, we zoom in to the central region of interest using the mouse – selecting a region and clicking to zoom in.
+Pressing ‘o’ centres the plot on the origin and as we zoom in it we also press ‘a’ over the colour bar to readjust the colour bar limits to the max/min on the zoomed-in plot.
+Finishing with the adjustments (and pressing ‘s’ in the plot window to save the current settings) results in the plot shown in :numref:`fig:multipart3b`.

 .. figure:: figs/multipart4.png
    :alt: multi-panelled figure tutorial part 2b